 UKEMI AUDIOBOOKS is a new digital label for the spoken word founded by Nicolas Soames.
 It presents fiction and non-fiction titles which are either unavailable as downloads or which need fresh, clear and authoritative recordings.
 They range from C J Jung’s important autobiography Memories, Dreams, Reflections and Seneca’s The Moral Epistles, to Thomas Mann’s Buddenbrooks and Samuel Beckett’s Murphy.
 For details of all releases click on the CATALOGUE tab.
 All titles can be downloaded from Audible.

-Four New Titles!
+Eight New Titles!

 There has been a flurry of recordings over the last three months, which is why – I note to my embarrassment – this introduction has not been updated since March!

 There have been continuations and new directions as one idea sparks another, and as usual, some interesting suggestions have come from keen listeners!
 I do welcome suggestions, and where I can I try to convert those into recordings.
 The Venerable Bede’s landmark 8th century The Ecclesiastical History of the English People was suggested by ‘M’ and it is a fascinating document of England in pre-Alfred times.
 Someone (please excuse me – I can’t recall who it was) suggested Jeremy Bentham’s An Introduction to the Principles of Morals and Legislation, another landmark event, those of a different, more measured (!) kind.